Where are Nikon scopes made?

 Nikon Prostaff P3 Scopes

-This series was first created in Thailand and then moved to the Philippines.
+Just like the P2, this series was first created in Thailand and then moved to the Philippines until the discontinuation of scopes.

 For muzzleloaders, shotguns, and crossbows, specific scope versions were also produced as part of this series.